-You can find accounting software that helps you keep track of all profits brought into the management company, how much is paid out to vendors, contractors, and the property owners.
+You can find long term rental and Airbnb accounting software that helps you keep track of all profits brought into the management company, how much is paid out to vendors, contractors, and the property owners.
 Some rental property manager software provides tenants with certain services that make it easier for them to pay rent online using credit cards, report damages, and request repairs from the comfort of their laptop or smartphone.
 Mashvisor is also a real estate software that managers can use to find properties for their clients as well as communicate with them efficiently.

 To learn more about our products and the tools we have to offer, click here.